walterjgsp/algorithms/README.md

 Repository for algorithms, problems and data structures that we have used.
 This serves as a reference for everyone interested.
 For any suggestion on algorithm, problem or data structure, just open an issue with question label.

-This repo contains questions from LeetCode (most of them), Interviewbit, URI and Codeforces.
+This repo contains questions from LeetCode (most of them), HackerRank, Interviewbit, URI, Codeforces.
 We suggest you to try their platform so you can get new problems and articles about algorithms.

 ## Run C++